Songs for Long Distance Relationships: When Miles Feel Like Miles

 Songs aside, the couples who navigate long distance with the most grace tend to have rituals.
 Not elaborate ones — small, consistent things that say: you're part of my daily life even when you're not here.

 A shared playlist is one of the simplest.
 Not a curated "vibe" playlist, but a living document where you both add songs as you go — the one that came on during your commute and made you think of them, the one that played at dinner last week.
 It becomes a kind of ongoing letter.
+Spotify's collaborative playlist feature was practically made for this.

 Voice memos are another one I hear about often.
 Not a phone call with pressure to perform conversation — just a voice note sent when you saw something that reminded you of them, or when you had something you wanted to say before you forgot it.
 Low stakes, high intimacy.

-And a personalized song can become a ritual of its own.
+And a commissioned song can become a ritual of its own.
 Something you commission for a specific milestone, or give spontaneously when the distance is weighing heavy.
 Something that gets replayed at particular moments — on a hard day, on the morning of an anniversary, in the days counting down to a reunion.

 These small things add up.
 Distance doesn't disappear, but it starts to feel less like an obstacle and more like the context inside which your love keeps showing up anyway.